AdaCore/spark2014/lrm/source/packages.rst

 external to a program.
 For instance, an input or output device, or a communication channel to another subsystem such as another |SPARK| program.

-An external state may be *volatile state* in the sense that an assignment to a volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
-Similarly, a read of a volatile state may not be ineffective;
+External state may be *volatile state* in the sense that an assignment to volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
+Similarly, a read of volatile state might not be ineffective;
 it may have a side-effect.
-The values obtained from two successive reads without an intervening update of a volatile state may not be equal.
+The values obtained from two successive reads without an intervening update of volatile state might not be equal.

 An external state abstraction is considered to be volatile state unless it is explicitly specified as non-volatile.
-An external state which is a variable is volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
+External state which is a variable is volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
 In |SPARK| individual components of an object cannot be specified as volatile.

-In |SPARK| an external state which is a variable specified as volatile using Ada aspects or pragmas is specified as input only or an output only not both.
+In |SPARK| external state which is a variable specified as volatile using Ada aspects or pragmas is specified as input only or an output only not both.
 [This restriction may be relaxed at some point in the future.]
 The variable is the means of communication with some external input or output.